 “The result was an only-in-Red-Hook blend: an aid station run by a maritime organization in a real estate office that was also an art gallery.
 PortSide gathered volunteers off the street to get six computer workstations, office furniture and equipment from PortSide’s offices on the tanker to set up at ‘351’… ‘351’ became a haven for people — to escape the cold, to charge cell phones, iPads, and power tools, to check e-mail[,] to blow up a new air bed, to start the FEMA application or an insurance claim, or to wait for an escort to enter an apartment building whose electronic doors didn’t lock without power.”

-Waterfront nostalgia and historic ship restoration efforts can take on a somewhat narrow set of associations; as part of an ongoing effort to make PortSide NewYork more inclusive, their website showcases African-American maritime heritage, especially in Brooklyn and Staten Island.
+Maritime histories and historic ship restoration efforts can have somewhat narrow associations.
+PortSide NewYork has from the start decided to have future-focused advocacy and have program content be more inclusive.
+For example, their website offers an African-American maritime heritage program, addressing the topic nationally, not just locally.
 Carolina Salguero shared with me a number of interesting examples of how PortSide’s Facebook comments section has elicited a lot of sharing and engagement when this subject matter came up.
 It’s nice to hear about an example where interaction on social media produces a collaborative and constructive response.

 My next stop with Johnathan was the Waterfront Museum, where David Sharps holds three titles: “President, Entertainer, Captain.”
 A former professional circus clown and juggler, Sharps first encountered people living on barges during his apprenticeship working in European circuses.
 Returning to the US, Sharps came across one of the many abandoned wooden barges in New Jersey that had been rendered obsolete by the development of container shipping.
 He bought the Lehigh Valley No. 79 for a dollar in 1985, pumped out the water and harbor mud, and ultimately came to live on the renovated barge with his family.
 As with the Mary A. Whalen, offering a complete accounting of all the roles that the barge performs is probably beyond my abilities here.
 It serves as a museum and historical landmark, standing in for the thousands of similar craft that were once pushed around New York Harbor by tugboats, but it also doubles as a performance space (in keeping with Sharps’ circus/theatrical background).
 In addition, it is sometimes the venue for exhibits that reach well beyond the Lehigh Valley No. 79’s particular backstory, such as the wide-ranging Waterfront Heroes display.